vinayhemanthakumar/Cloud-Application/README.md

 Step 8.
 Admin.php has an feature for "on or off" which will turn off the upload feature.
 In the Admin.php, it also has a reference button to take the backup of database which will call backup.php and open a dialog box to save the .sql file

 Step 9.
-In the edit.php it will process the image and place the watermark on the image that we already have it in s3 bucket.
+After the image has been uploaded by the user,the edit.php gets executed as a part of cron job process with the image and place the watermark on the image that we already have it in s3 bucket as a processed image.